0xb0rn3/wallpimp/README.md

 wallpimp --daemon
 ```

-Runs slideshow in foreground with signal handling (SIGINT/SIGTERM).
+Runs the slideshow in the foreground with signal handling (SIGINT/SIGTERM).
+All output goes to stderr so it appears correctly in `journalctl`.

 ## Configuration